wdoganowski/tv3_call_center_analyzer/README.md

 ## Environemnt Variables

-The process may be modified using environemnt variables:
+The process may be modified using environment variables:

 1. `SUMMARY_INSTRUCTIONS` Modify the instruction
-2. `BEDROCK_MODEL_ID` Modify the Amazon Medrock base model
+2. `BEDROCK_MODEL_ID` Modify the Amazon Bedrock base model
 3. `OUTPUTNOTIFICATIONTOPIC_TOPIC_ARN` Modify the SNS topic